 You should expect a mattress with generous layers of comfort fillings to demonstrate body impressions.
 This indicates it is performing correctly.
-A misconception amongst some people is that a mattress should look and feel as good as new even after months or years of service – despite it supporting your body for around seven to eight hours every night.
+A misconception amongst some people is that a mattress should look and feel as good as new even after months or years of service, despite it supporting your body for around seven to eight hours every night.
 But this is simply not the case.

 What can affect body impressions and mattress settlement?

-Larger-size mattresses such as super king-size (180cm wide) and king-size (150cm wide) will show signs of settlement more than a smaller size.
+ze.
 This is because a broader area in the centre of the mattress doesn’t get used and the fillings don’t become compacted.
 This ‘ridge’ in the middle accentuates the sleeping areas on either side of the mattress where the fillings will have settled or compacted during the night.

 There is no official industry standard for determining whether the settlement is excessive.
 This is because there are simply too many variables to consider.
 Some bed manufacturers, retailers and independent inspection companies use a measuring system based on the type of mattress fillings and the age of the product.
 However, this really isn’t based on any scientific evidence and should only be used as a broad guideline.